WBLI

 WBLI (106.1 FM) is a commercial radio station owned by Cox Radio and licensed to Patchogue, New York.
-It airs a top 40 (CHR) radio format.
+It airs a contemporary hit radio format.
 The station mainly serves Suffolk County, New York on Long Island.
 Its studios and offices are located on Sunrise Highway (NY 27) in West Babylon, New York.

 WBLI is a Class B FM station with an effective radiated power (ERP) of 49,000 watts, the highest powered station on Long Island.
-In order to protect two adjacent channel stations from interference, WQXR-FM in Newark, New Jersey and WHCN Hartford, Connecticut (both on 105.9 FM), WBLI uses a directional antenna.
+To protect two adjacent channel stations from interference, WQXR-FM in Newark, New Jersey and WHCN Hartford, Connecticut (both on 105.9 FM), WBLI uses a directional antenna.
 The station's transmitter is located in Farmingville, New York.

 History

 Early years

 The station signed on the air on December 13, 1957, as WPAC-FM, the FM counterpart to WPAC.
 The two stations were owned by the Patchogue Broadcasting Company.
 Because WPAC was a daytimer, WPAC-FM simulcast its programming in the daytime and continued it after WPAC signed off the air at sunset.

 At first, it was only powered at 7,800 watts on a 115-foot tower, only heard in and around Western Suffolk County.
 It would take several decades before the station expanded its coverage area.